A digital nomad is someone who desires the freedom to live and work around the world and uses technology to make this

 - Digital Nomad Girls is a community for female online entrepreneurs.
 The site has some free information, but the focus is on signing up members for their “inner circle”.

 Check out this post on successful older digital nomads who have designed their lives around working while traveling.

 Health Insurance & Tax

-Until ‘working online’ and traveling becomes mainstream, nomads need to make sure that their tax obligations are taken care of.
+Until ‘working online’ and traveling become mainstream, nomads need to make sure that their tax obligations are taken care of.
 A lawyer who understands the remote working scene will be better placed to advise you.
-There are some advantages and disadvantages tax-wise with working outside of the country where you pay contributions.
+There are some advantages and disadvantages tax-wise to working outside of the country where you pay contributions.

 Travel insurance is absolutely essential.
 Do not leave home without it.
 Your business and your future plans depend on you not going bankrupt thanks to huge medical bills.
 Don’t say I didn’t warn you 😌